Oulu - Towards The European Capital of Culture 2026!

 The bidding process brings together a wide and versatile range of experts in Oulu from various fields, including the field of art.
 The bidding affects everyone in Oulu as well as its neighbouring municipalities, both now and in the future.

 The bid began with workshops in the autumn of 2017, where children and students were asked how they see Oulu in the year 2026.
 During the year, various workgroups began mapping partner networks, did planning work and aligned objectives with the urban strategy of the City of Oulu.
 In 2019, an application will be made and sent to the first qualifying round in 2020.

 Capital of Culture Application

 Decision of the European Capital of Culture

 City of Oulu’s Urban Strategy 2026

-The City of Oulu’s new urban strategy preparation started in the autumn of 2017.
+Preparation of the City of Oulu’s new urban strategy started in the autumn of 2017.
 The City Council decided on the new strategy in February 2018.

 The strategy goes by the working name Oulu 2026, the same year the City of Oulu aims for the title of European Capital of Culture.

 The City of Oulu is the capital of northern Finland.
 Oulu is Finland’s 5th largest city according to population.
 The city will continue growing and the city centre area is renewed.
 We aim to develop the city centre to be a place where people and comprehensive services come together.